Margotte83/JS_QUIZ/README.md

-# JS_QUIZ
+# Project JavaScript Quiz
-Create a short quiz to familiarize yourself with JavaScript W3C validated
+## Create a short quiz to familiarize yourself with JavaScript
+### W3C validated